Algebras of reduced $E$-Fountain semigroups and the generalized ample identity II: Examples

 Set $E=\{f_{X,X}\mid X\subseteq[n-1]\}\subseteq E(\OF_{n})$.
 Note that $E$ does not contain all the idempotents of $\OF_{n}$, but it is precisely the set of idempotents of $\C_{n}$.
 According to \lemref{R_L_Description}, we know that

 for every $X,Y\subseteq[n-1]$ with $|X|=|Y|$.
 Therefore, every $\Lc$-class and every $\Rc$-class contains an element of $E$.
 Since $\Lc\subseteq\Lt$ and $\Rc\subseteq\Rt$, we deduce that every $\Lt$-class and every $\Rt$-class contains an element of $E$ so $\OF_{n}$ is an $E$-Fountain semigroup.
-Now, it is well known (see \cite[Lemma 3.6]{Denton2010}) that the idempotents of a $\Jc$-trivial semigroup satisfy the property $ef=e\iff fe=e.$ Since $E$ is the set of idempotents of the $\Jc$-trivial semigroup $\C_{n}$ we obtain that $\OF_{n}$ is in fact a reduced $E$-Fountain semigroup.
+Now, it is well-known (see \cite[Lemma 3.6]{Denton2010}) that the idempotents of a $\Jc$-trivial semigroup satisfy the property that $ef=e$ if and only if $fe=e$.
+Since $E$ is the set of idempotents of the $\Jc$-trivial semigroup $\C_{n}$ we obtain that $\OF_{n}$ is in fact a reduced $E$-Fountain semigroup.
 Note that

 and therefore

 In particular we have